What is Neurofeedback (NFB)?

 Training can consist of 19-channel “whole-head” training or single sensors the are attached to the scalp at specific locations.

-NFB training may require 20-40 sessions or more, depending upon he age of the client and the severity of his or her condition.
+NFB training may require +/- 40 sessions , depending upon he age of the client, the severity of his or her condition, family history, current medications and other supprotive or limiting factors.

 At Inspiration to Live Well Integrated Mental Health we assess your symptoms each and every session so we can provide immediate and precise changes to any protocols you may be running in order to offer the highest level of service and best treatment outcomes.